IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Version Details
 ---------------

-To view what has  changed exactly, starting from the originally published version to any subsequent published versions: click the Versions tab on the dataset page to see all versions and changes made for that particular dataset.
+To view exactly what has changed, starting from the originally published version to any subsequent published versions: click the Versions tab on the dataset page to see all versions and changes made for that particular dataset.

-Once you have more than one version (can be version 1 and a draft), you can click the "View Details" link next to each summary to learn more about the metadata fields and files that were either added or edited.
+Once you have more than one version (this can simply be version 1 and a draft), you can click the "View Details" link next to each summary to learn more about the metadata fields and files that were either added or edited.
 You can also click the checkboxes to select any two dataset versions, then click the "View Differences" button to open the Version Differences Details popup and compare the differences between them.

 .. _deaccession: